West Germany

 in. mm. in. mm. in. mm.

 G36 Knife bayonet for use with the 5.56 mm.
-NATO caliber Heckler & Koch G36 assault rifle.
+NATO caliber G36 assault rifle.
 This example is unissued in its cardboard packaging.

-The G36 bayonet was created in 1996 to make use of the large stocks of former East German AKM Type II bayonets.
+This G36 bayonet was created in 1996 on a trial basis in an attempt to make use of the large stocks of former East German Modell 74 (AKM Type II) bayonets.
 The original muzzle-ring was cut away and a new, large diameter muzzle ring welded in place.
 The original leather belt hanger was replaced by a complex web and plastic belt hanger designed to fit the West German load bearing equipment.

 The plastic belt attachment piece was made by YKK Stocko Fasteners GMBH, Kirchhofstraße 52, 42327 Wuppertal.